 - Time commitment: Students commit to 8 hours a week.
 Five hours of the commitment takes place in a community-based organization (CBO), one hour is spent in a weekly seminar throughout the semester, and two hours are spent working on your end of the semester capstone project.

-- Stipend and Academic Credit: Students will receive a stipend of $625 for their participation.
+- Scholarship and Academic Credit: Students will receive a scholarship of $625 for their participation.
 Students can choose to take the seminar component for credit by enrolling in CETR 300.

 How to become a CE Scholar:

 The Center for CETR is now accepting applications for Fall 2018.

 We accept applications on a rolling basis, you can generally expect a response within a couple weeks of submitting your application.